 DTA will pay for transportation if you are a TAFDC recipient or former recipient participating in an approved education or training program or working at least 20 hours per week.
 DTA will limit the total allowable transportation payments based on funding.

 If your TAFDC is being cut, you have the right to an advance written notice.
 If you ask for a hearing within 10 days of the date of notice, your benefits should continue during the appeal.
 However, if you lose the hearing, then you have to pay back the benefits you received while waiting for the hearing.

-You have a right to see your TAFDC case record, including school attendance records and/or reports from the DSS contracted teen specialist.
-You have the right to make copies of any documents in your file, to ask questions of DTA workers or the adolescent specialist at the hearing and to bring a friend or advocate for assistance and support.
+You have a right to see your TAFDC case record, including school attendance records.
+You have the right to make copies of any documents in your file, to ask questions of DTA workers or the teen specialist at the hearing and to bring a friend or advocate for assistance and support.

 Child support is money paid by the parent who does not live with the child to the parent who does.
 If you are raising the child you are legally entitled to child support even if you are not married to the other parent.

 If you and your child are living apart from your child’s other parent, a judge can decide how much the non-custodial parent has to pay to help raise the child.
 Massachusetts has a specific formula that judges use to calculate the amount a non-custodial parent should pay, or parents can come to an agreement that the judge approves.
 If you are on TAFDC, the agreement is between the non-custodial parent and the Child Support Enforcement Division.

 In Massachusetts the order for child support is separate from the visitation order.
 Even if you have little or no income, you may still have visitation rights, although a judge may order you to increase your income if you are able.
 A child benefits from knowing both parents and being loved and supported emotionally.